Dan Piraro

-Daniel Charles Piraro (born 1958) is a painter, illustrator, and cartoonist best known for his syndicated cartoon panel Bizarro.
+Daniel Charles Piraro (born October 1958), is a painter, illustrator, and cartoonist best known for his syndicated cartoon panel Bizarro.
 Piraro's cartoons have been reprinted in 16 book collections (as of 2012).
 He has also written three books of prose.

 Biography

 Piraro was born in Kansas City, Missouri, and his family moved to Ponca City, Oklahoma when he was 4 years old.
 When he was in junior high school his family moved to Tulsa, where he graduated from Booker T. Washington High School in 1976.

 He dropped out of Washington University in St. Louis.
 He lived in Dallas and New York City for many years.
 He had two daughters with his first wife, and later married Ashley Lou Smith.
 After they divorced, he moved to Los Angeles, California.
-On October 30, 2016 he announced that he and his partner 'Olive Oyl' (or "O2") had purchased a house in Mexico and would be residing there beginning December 2016.
+On October 30, 2016, he announced that he and his partner 'Olive Oyl' (or "O2") had purchased a house in Mexico and would be residing there beginning December 2016.
 Syndicated since 1985, Bizarro was appearing in 250 papers by 2006.

-In 2013, Piraro coined the idiom "New Artists" to represent those cartoonists who distribute their work directly onto the Internet, without the use of a syndicate or a business intermediary.

 In 2014, he hosted the Fox reality television show Utopia.

+Piraro has written a graphic novel, Peyote Cowboy, a story of magical realism in the Old West.
+He is posting it online as it is being illustrated.

 Political views

-Piraro describes himself as "liberal and progressive politically" and identifies as an atheist.
-This being apparent in his work has garnered occasional complaints, as in 2005 when he offered newspapers a politics-free version of a comic supporting gay rights.
+Piraro describes himself as "liberal and progressive politically" and identifies as spiritual but non-religious.".
+His work has garnered occasional complaints, as in 2005 when he offered newspapers a politics-free version of a comic supporting gay rights.
 A glitch however meant that papers printing in color received the political version while those in black and white received its tamer counterpart.

-In 2002, Piraro became a vegan.
-His activism is visible in Bizarro, often incorporating vegan and animal cruelty themes into his cartoons.
-In an interview, he stated, "If you look at my strip over the years, I’ve always had a form of animal sympathy and animal rights."
-Piraro has also incorporated an entire section devoted to veganism on his website, detailing his reasons for becoming a vegan, and other vegan-related information.

 In 2007, Piraro designed a limited edition T-shirt for endangeredwear.com to raise money for the Woodstock Farm Animal Sanctuary, a non-profit organization committed to ending the systematic abuse of animals used for food.

 In a 2011 interview with This Land Press, Piraro discussed his challenges as a liberal growing up in Tulsa, OK.